-For additional introduced legislation related to UI and COVID-19, see CRS Report R45478, Unemployment Insurance: Legislative Issues in the 116th Congress.
+For more details on the UI provisions in the CARES Act, as well as additional introduced legislation related to UI and COVID-19, see CRS Report R45478, Unemployment Insurance: Legislative Issues in the 116th Congress.

 For background on permanent-law UI programs and benefits, see CRS Report RL33362, Unemployment Insurance: Programs and Benefits.